- Understand Optimizely's Stats Accelerator and how it affects your results

 When Stats Accelerator is enabled, the experiment's results will differ from other experiments in four visible ways:

 Stats Accelerator adjusts the percentage of visitors who see each variation.
 This means visitor counts will reflect the distribution decisions of the Stats Accelerator.

 Stats Accelerator experiments use a different calculation to measure the difference in conversion rates between variations: weighted improvement.
 Weighted improvement represents an estimate in the true difference conversion rates that is derived from inspecting the individual time intervals between adjustments.
 See the last question in the Technical FAQ for details ("How does Stats Accelerator handle conversion rates that change over time and Simpson's Paradox?").

-Stats Accelerator experiments and campaigns use absolute improvement instead of relative improvement in results to avoid statistical bias and to reduce time to significance.
+Stats Accelerator experiments and campaigns use absolute improvement instead of weighted improvement in results to avoid statistical bias and to reduce time to significance.

 Weighted improvement is computed as: